shhr3y/Encrypted-2FA-Audio/README.md

 # Encrypted-2FA-Audio

-More information regarding this project can be found in the pdf added.
+More information regarding this project can be found in the info_paper.pdf attached.